Home German Laws Page 31

 China International Electronic Commerce Center (EDI) shall be responsible for the technical guarantee work for the electronic bids.

-Problems on concrete operation shall be interpreted by EDI.
+Problems on specific operation shall be interpreted by EDI.

 Tel.: 010-67870108 (Call-Center)